wmeira/utfprct-tex/README.md

 Unofficial LaTeX template for academic works (doctoral, master, and bachelor thesis, etc.) production of the Universidade Tecnológica Federal do Paraná (UTFPR), campus Curitiba.

-This work was based on the UTFPR-PG project ([utfprpgtex](https://pt.overleaf.com/latex/templates/federal-university-of-technology-parana-ic-report/gkjvhwrtkvps)) maintained by Luiz E. M. Lima.
-The main foundation is based the [abnTeX2](http://www.abntex.net.br/) academic works template, which meets the standards requirements of the Brazilian Association of Technical Standards (ABNT) for development of technical and scientific Brazilian documents.
+This work is based on the [UTFPRPG-TEX](https://pt.overleaf.com/latex/templates/federal-university-of-technology-parana-ic-report/gkjvhwrtkvps)) project maintained by Luiz E. M. Lima.
+The main foundation of both projects is the [abnTeX2](http://www.abntex.net.br/) academic works template, which meets the standards requirements of the Brazilian Association of Technical Standards (ABNT) for development of technical and scientific Brazilian documents.